nacho692/pa-dlna-chromecast/README.rst

   $ pa-dlna --dump-default

-The  UPnP library  and the ``upnp-cmd`` command depend on the ``psutil`` Python package.

 Configuration
 -------------

-A ``pa-dlna.conf`` user configuration file may be used to:
+A ``pa-dlna.conf`` user configuration file is used to:

  * Change the preferred encoders ordered list used to select an encoder.
- * Customize encoder options.
+ * Configure encoder options.
- * Set an encoder for a given device and customize its options for this device.
+ * Set an encoder for a given device and configure its options for this device.
+ * Configure for a device, for an encoder type or for all devices the *sample_format*, *rate* and *channels* parameters of the ``parec`` program used to forward pulseaudio streams.

 .. _documentation: https://pa-dlna.readthedocs.io/en/stable/
 .. _iproute2: https://en.wikipedia.org/wiki/Iproute2